mblakele/threx/README.md

 are likely to fill up the disk.

 * `Committed %` metric is a ratio of future merge obligations to free disk space.
-When this exceeds 88%, the next Threx task will pause reindexing.
+When this exceeds the space ratio limit, the next Threx task will pause reindexing.
 * `Merging GiB` measures the remaining GiB in current merge tasks.
 * `Recoverable %` shows the ratio of deleted fragments to active fragments.
-When this exceeds 3%, merging the forest may be worthwhile.
+When this exceeds the deleted fragment ratio limit, merging the forest is worthwhile.

 Known Issues
 ---